 Some of the general solutions that could be a kind of basis for the designer working on UX for a social network, we think, are the following:

-2. Account should be easy to get filled in and should provide several modes of openness to others.
+2. The account should be easy to fill in and should provide several modes of openness to others.
 The user should be sure that he or she is able to keep a low profile or close the data for strangers any time when it is wanted.

-3. Optimized and well thought-out search with a clear system of filters is one of the basic factors to create the positive user experience.
+3. Optimized and well-thought-out search with a clear system of filters is one of the basic factors to create a positive user experience.

 4. The functionality of generating and sharing content should be clear and make the process fast.

-5. Feed page or screen which provides to see the updates in the network easily, set wanted data or users visible and giving the ability to move directly to different functional zones of the network should be carefully designed.
+5. A feed page or screen that allows one to see the updates in the network easily, sets wanted data or users visible, and gives the ability to move directly to different functional zones of the network should be carefully designed.

-8. Opportunities for engaging other users, creating groups, lists, clubs, communities, public pages and discussions become the efficient basis for making the network really social.
-The good way to ease using them for user is the feature of automatic grouping along the content or other characteristics and manual (personal) grouping, created by the user.
+8. Opportunities for engaging other users, creating groups, lists, clubs, communities, public pages, and discussions become the efficient basis for making the network really social.
+A good way to ease using them for users is the feature of automatic grouping along the content or other characteristics and manual (personal) grouping created by the user.

 9. As social networks are always full of different information and usually filled with it dynamically, it is important to enable users to save or mark the content or people they want to remember or move out of the general flow.

-10. Depending on the target audience, integrations, games, special functions or tight connection with other networks can become the factor of making user experience positive and increasing the level of usability.
+10. Depending on the target audience, integrations, games, special functions, or tight connections with other networks can become the factor in making the user experience positive and increasing the level of usability.

-Certainly, the points mentioned above are generalized and they should be carefully revised according to the specific design task.
-Thorough research of the defined target audience, understanding target users’ needs and pains will help to think over the mentioned positions in perspective of efficient UX, which will outline some of the points as the most important factors while the others will stay behind the scene in the specific conditions.
+Certainly, the points mentioned above are generalized, and they should be carefully revised according to the specific design task.
+Thorough research of the defined target audience, and understanding target users’ needs and pains will help to think over the mentioned positions in the perspective of efficient UX, which will outline some of the points as the most important factors while the others will stay behind the scenes in the specific conditions.